This page contains answers to the following questions:

 Coursera and edX are both online platforms for learning experiences.
 The University of Michigan uses these and other technology platforms to offer learning opportunities developed at U-M to learners around the world.
 When you select a learning opportunity, you will be directed to either the Coursera or edX website to enroll in the course.

-The Office of Academic Innovation is part of the University of Michigan.
+The Center for Academic Innovation is part of the University of Michigan.
 Our team is reimagining the future of learning at our campus and beyond.
 We work with faculty and instructional teams to create the online courses, degrees, and learning experiences you’ll see on this website.
 We produce learning experiences, design digital education tools, and foster the creation of ideas to shape the future higher education.

-Michigan Online is maintained by the University of Michigan Office of Academic Innovation.
+Michigan Online is maintained by the University of Michigan Center for Academic Innovation.
 Learn more at ai.umich.edu.

 How is this different than taking a course made by U-M on Coursera or EdX?